ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - ADDED SKILL VARIANTS:
 	- Engineer: Smart Flak, Chaff, Speed Dispenser!
 - Bulwark Drone now uses the same Taunt debuff added by Chaff (will now apply a damage debuff vs non-Taunters and allow attacking any Taunter).
-- Updated an older language token name format on Silver Compass (all instances of "TINKSATCH" --> "TKSAT").
+- Updated an older language token name format on Silver Compass (all instances of "TINKSATCH" &rarr; "TKSAT").
 - Fixed Percussive Maintenance not working if used by multiplayer clients.
 - Fixed some Mostly-Tame Mimic NREs during object creation/destruction.
 - Due to limitations on the length of Thunderstore readme pages, long descriptions and notes have been cut from this page's content summary.
 Added a link to a separate full version, similarly to the changelog link.